Unit 3 - Practice Quiz

 29 Which of the following describes Epigeal Germination?

-B. Seed germinates inside the fruit
+A. Seed germinates inside the fruit

-C. Cotyledons are pushed above the soil surface
+D. Cotyledons are pushed above the soil surface

 30 Which grafting technique is also known as 'Tongue Grafting' due to the interlocking cut?

-A. Splice grafting
+A. Approach grafting

-C. Whip and Tongue grafting
+C. Splice grafting

 D. Saddle grafting